Tigre people: Language

 The Tigre language is an Afroasiatic language of the Semitic branch.
 Like Tigrinya, it is a member of the Ethiopian Semitic group, and is similar to ancient Ge'ez.
 There is no known historically written form of the language.
 The Eritrean government uses the Ge'ez writing system (an abugida) to publish documents in the Tigre language.

 Tigre is the lingua franca of the multi-ethnic lowlands of western and northern Eritrea, including the northern coast.
 As such approximately 75% of the Western Lowlands Eritrean population speaks Tigre.

 Since around 1889, the Ge'ez script (Ethiopic script) has been used to write the Tigre language.
 Tigre speakers formerly used Arabic more widely as a lingua franca.
 Due to most Tigre speakers being Muslim, the language is also written in the Arabic alphabet.

 The Tigre people, language and their area of inhabitation should not be confused with that of the Tigrayans, who live in northern Ethiopia and the Biher-Tigrinya who live in the central Eritrean highlands, both of which speak varying dialects of Tigrinya, a closely related Semitic language.

 Dialects

-There are several dialects of Tigre, some of them are; Mansa’ (Mensa), Habab, Barka, Semhar, Algeden, Senhit (Ad-Tekleis, Ad-Temariam, Bet-Juk, Marya Kayah, Maria Tselam) and Dahalik, which is spoken in Dahlak archipelago.
+There are several dialects of Tigre, some of them are; Mansa’ (Mensa), Habab, Barka, Semhar, Algeden, Senhit (Ad-Tekleis, Ad-Temariam, Bet-Juk, Marya Kayah, Maria Tselam) and Dahalik, which is spoken in the Dahlak archipelago.
 Intelligibility between the dialects is above 91% (except Dahalik), where intelligibility between Dahalik and the other dialects is between 24% and 51%.